Obama likens civil rights to economy fight at memorial

 "If he were alive today, I believe he would remind us that the unemployed worker can rightly challenge the excesses of Wall Street without demonizing all who work there," he said, adding: "Aligning our reality with our ideals often requires the speaking of uncomfortable truths and the creative tension of non-violent protest."

-The dedication of the $120 million (£75 million) memorial was originally scheduled for August 28, the 48th anniversary of the "I Have a Dream" speech, but was postponed because of Hurricane Irene.
-It opened to the public August 22.
+The dedication of the $120 million memorial was originally scheduled for Aug.
+28, the 48th anniversary of the "I Have a Dream" speech, but was postponed because of Hurricane Irene.
+It opened to the public Aug.
+22.

 (Editing by Cynthia Osterman)